fabrylab/pyTFM/docs/addon_tutorial.rst

     :alt: Mask for the stress calculation with FEM-Method
     :name: FEM_area

-    Mask for the stress calculation with FEM-Method
+    Mask for the stress calculation with the FEM-Method

 Drawing the mask larger then the area where traction forces are present will lead to an underestimation of stresses, the effect is however quite small for any reasonable mask sizes.